-Does salmon and pesto go together?
+Do salmon and pesto go together?
 Yes!
-This Pesto Crusted Salmon with Panko is super easy recipe and delicious!
+This Pesto Crusted Salmon with Panko is a super easy recipe and delicious!
 This dish is bursting with flavor from the basil pesto.
 The crispy panko topping adds a wonderful texture to an already awesome piece of salmon.

-Basil pesto salmon is really easy to prepare and it is a perfect meal for the family or to serve company!
+This basil pesto salmon recipe is really easy to prepare and it is a perfect meal for the family or to serve company!
 Fresh salmon and your favorite store-bought pesto are the main ingredients in this recipe.
 Add some panko, lemon, parsley, and spices to create a delicious meal.

 These are the simple ingredients needed to make this salmon and pesto recipe.

 - Fresh Salmon - You will need about one pound of salmon for 4 servings.
 I have also used steelhead trout.
 I prefer to use fish that still has the skin on it for this recipe.

 - Basil Pesto - Use your favorite store-bought brand.
 I prefer the little containers you find in the refrigerated section next to the fresh pasta.
 If you prefer to make your own, that is fine too!